 William is an experienced litigator and client counselor.
-He has an extensive background in complex individual and class action litigation, and has represented and counseled clients, including Fortune 500 companies, throughout the United States and internationally.
+He has an extensive background in complex individual and class action litigation and has represented and counseled clients, including Fortune 500 companies, throughout the United States and internationally.
 These companies include those in the consumer products, agriculture, environmental, tobacco, medical, engineering and construction industries.
 William rejoined Shook after serving as Assistant General Counsel for a Fortune 500 company, where he managed and developed defense strategies for all types of litigation filed against the company.

 Wllliam Yoder and Melissa Plunkett, Avoiding Pitfalls and Using the Rule 30(b)(6) Deposition to Strengthen Your Client's Themes, DRI's In-House Defense Quarterly, Spring 2017.

 William A. Yoder, Amy M. Crouch & Melissa M. Plunkett, The Starting Point for Effective Rule 30(b)(6) Depositions, For the Defense, July 2014, at 48.